Marine pollution: Nutrient pollution

-Toxicants
+Industrial pollution and toxic chemicals

 Apart from plastics, there are particular problems with other toxic pollutants that either do not break down or only very slowly in the marine environment.
-Examples of persistent toxicants are PCBs, DDT, TBT, pesticides, furans, dioxins, phenols, and radioactive waste.
+Examples of persistent toxicants are PCBs, DDT, TBT, pesticides, furans, dioxins, phenols, radioactive waste, and PFAS.
 Heavy metals are metallic chemical elements that have a relatively high density and are toxic or poisonous at low concentrations.
 Examples are mercury, lead, copper and cadmium.
 Some toxicants can accumulate in the tissues of many species of aquatic life in a process called bioaccumulation.
 They are also known to accumulate in benthic environments, such as estuaries and bay muds: a geological record of human activities of the last century.

+DDT is a very toxic chemical that was used as a pesticide in mass quantities throughout the United States and is known to be neurotoxic, a reproductive toxin, an endocrine disruptor, and a carcinogen.
+DDT is a major focus of the book Silent Spring published by Rachel Carson in 1962.
+This is often attributed to launching the modern environmental movement and setting the stage for the creation of the EPA in 1970.
+DDT was banned in the U.S. two years later in 1972.
+Unfortunately, large quantities had already entered the ocean through runoff and had been dumped directly into the ocean.
+This toxin impacts marine ecosystems by accumulating from lower trophic levels and up the food chain into higher trophic levels such as from arctic cod into seals, from fish then eaten by dolphins, and from cod and eels into seals.